 - Click the "Create Custom Table" button (top-right).

 - Choose if you want to use a Standard table, or create your own Custom table.
 We offer two Standard tables at this time to store commerce data or meeting data.

 - If you choose Custom Table, then you will provide a name your table.

 - Choose the table relationship: one-to-one, one-to-many, many-to-one, or many-to-many.

 - Manually enter the field name, select the field type.
 Click the (+) button to add the next field.

 - Or, upload a CSV file with column headers.

 For relational data like tickets or orders where there may be more than one record per email address, you will want to choose a primary key that would be unique to each record.
 In the example below I chose Order Number as the primary key for the table because the order number is likely to be the unique value amongst these fields.

-The Custom Tables permission is not included with any default account administrator Roles.
+- All site administrators can access Custom Tables however the permission is not included with any default account administrator Roles.
 A new Role would need to be created for any account administrators that need access to creating Custom Tables.
 To create a new role, please see this article on the How-To: How do I create or edit a Role?

-For more information about custom tables, please see this help article: what is a custom table?
+For more information about custom tables, please see these additional help articles: